amymlee/henrymeds/README.md

 ]
 ```

-For POST /client/reserve, the client must pass in a valid clientId and slotId in the request body:
+For `POST /client/reserve`, the client must pass in a valid clientId and slotId in the request body:
 ```
 {
     "client_id": 1,